Bobby Chacon vs. Rafael Limón: Fourth fight

+Background

 The last fight in the Chacon–Limón rivalry was perhaps the most compelling one.
 Limón had already become WBC world Jr. Lightweight champion twice.
-He defeated Idelfonso Bethelmy of Venezuela by knockout in fifteen on December 11, 1980 to claim the title vacated by Arguello.
+He defeated Idelfonso Bethelmy of Venezuela by knockout in fifteen on December 11, 1980, to claim the title vacated by Argüello.
 After losing the title to Cornelius Boza-Edwards by a fifteen-round decision on March 8, 1981, he recovered the title by knocking out Edwards' conqueror, Rolando Navarrete, in twelve rounds on May 29, 1982.

 Chacon, meanwhile, had insisted on boxing, dreaming that he would someday become world champion again.
-His decision to go on with boxing had reportedly caused his first wife, Valorie Chacon, to commit suicide months before Chacon–Limón IV.
+His decision to go on with boxing had reportedly caused his first wife, Valorie Chacon, to commit suicide months before Limón–Chacon IV.
 Valorie Chacon's suicide provided Bobby Chacon with a perhaps unlikely source of inspiration; he dedicated the fight to his late wife.

-Chacon–Limón IV was the only bout between the two fighters where a world title was involved.
-The fight was held on December 11, 1982 at the Memorial Auditorium in Sacramento, California.
+Limón–Chacon IV was the only bout between the two fighters where a world title was involved.
+The fight was held on December 11, 1982, at the Memorial Auditorium in Sacramento, California.
 The Ring heralded this fight as their "fight of the year".
 Keith Jackson was commentating at ringside and the fight was televised live on ABC's Wide World of Sports.